 - Strategic Planning

-She serves on the Board of Directors of Origin Bancorp (Nasdaq), chairs the Compensation Committee and serves on the Nominating/Governance and Risk Committees.
+She serves on the Board of Directors of Origin Bancorp (Nasdaq), chairs the Compensation Committee and serves on the Nominating/Governance Committee.
 She chairs the Advisory Board for Lost Oak Winery.
 She is a former board member of ACCESS Pharmaceuticals, Inc., a Dallas based biotechnology company and Dallas National Bank Holding Company.
 She has served on Advisory Boards for Zweave, Inc. in New York, ClubCorp in Dallas, and Barrie Pace, a division of James K. Wilson.

 Eliza a past chair of the National Association of Corporate Directors (NACD) North Texas Chapter.
 She is a member of the Dallas Foundation Advisory Council, The Dallas Assembly, The Real Estate Council, and the North Texas Commercial Association of Realtors.